collabnix/wasmlabs/introduction/README.md

 ## How does Wasm work in browsers?

-Browser engines integrate a Wasm virtual machine, usually called a Wasm runtime, which can run the Wasm binary instructions.
-There are compiler toolchains (like Emscripten) that can compile source code to the Wasm target.
-This allows for legacy applications to be ported to a browser and directly communicate with the JS code that runs in client-side Web applications.
+Browser engines, such as Google Chrome's V8 engine and Mozilla Firefox's SpiderMonkey, include a WebAssembly (Wasm) virtual machine or runtime.
+This runtime is responsible for executing the Wasm binary instructions within the browser environment.

+To enable running existing applications or codebases in the browser, compiler toolchains like Emscripten come into play.
+Emscripten is a popular toolchain that can compile source code written in languages like C, C++, or Rust into the Wasm target.
+It translates the code into a format that can be understood and executed by the Wasm runtime in the browser.

+By using Emscripten or similar tools, developers can port legacy applications, libraries, or game engines written in languages like C or C++ to run in the browser.
+This allows them to leverage the power of native languages and reuse existing codebases while seamlessly integrating with client-side JavaScript code in web applications.

+The Wasm runtime provides an interface that enables communication between the Wasm module and the JavaScript code running in the browser.
+This allows bidirectional data exchange, function calls, and interactions between the Wasm module and the surrounding JavaScript environment.

+Overall, WebAssembly provides a standardized and efficient format for running code in the browser, allowing developers to leverage existing codebases and bring powerful applications to the web platform.

 ![Untitled-2023-06-22-2312](https://github.com/collabnix/wasmlabs/assets/313480/e74d6bbc-fdbe-43d7-9626-102622a76bfe)